-Dr. Blye Frank, Dean, Faculty of Education, the University of British Columbia, invites alumni, professor emeriti, faculty, staff and friends of the UBC Faculty of Education to the special presentation Brain Power for Life – Improve Your Mind as You Age.
+Dr. Blye Frank, Dean, Faculty of Education, the University of British Columbia, hosted the special presentation Brain Power for Life – Improve Your Mind as You Age.
+Over 260 alumni, professor emeriti, faculty, staff and friends of the UBC Faculty of Education attended the event.
+A live webcast was available of the presentation, hosted by The Irving K. Barber Learning Centre.

 Thursday, August 24, 2017